Altaxo/Altaxo/download.md

 You can also use a binary .zip file to make a copy-paste installation of Altaxo.
 Starting from September 2025, there are three binary .zip files:

 - `AltaxoBinaries-4.8.3351.0.zip`: This file contains the Altaxo version that requires the .NET Framework 4.8.
-The framework should be installed on all recent Windows systems by default, so this is the safest option, but after September 2025, it is no longer updated.
+This framework should be installed on all recent Windows systems by default, so this is the safest option, but after September 2025, it is no longer updated.
-- `AltaxoBinaries-4.8.xxxx.0-WINDOWS-DotNet9.0.zip`: This file contains the Altaxo version that requires the .NET 9.0.x Desktop Runtime installed on your computer.
+- `AltaxoBinaries-4.8.xxxx.0-WINDOWS-DotNet10.0.zip`: This file contains the Altaxo version that requires the .NET 10.0 Desktop Runtime installed on your computer.
-  .NET 9.0.x Desktop Runtime can be downloaded [here](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
+  .NET 10.0 Desktop Runtime can be downloaded [here](https://dotnet.microsoft.com/en-us/download/dotnet/10.0).
   Note that the installation of .NET Desktop Runtime requires adminstrative rights.
-- `AltaxoBinaries-4.8.xxxx.0-WINDOWS-X64.zip`: This file contains the Altaxo version that is self-contained, i.e. it comes with the neccessary files of .NET 9.0.
+- `AltaxoBinaries-4.8.xxxx.0-WINDOWS-X64.zip`: This file contains the Altaxo version that is self-contained, i.e. it comes with the neccessary files of .NET 10.0.
 It requires a Windows 64 bit operating system (Windows 10 22H2 or later), but nothing more.

 You can download either the stable or the unstable version.